Create your own moon graphic using the languages of your program! Download template here.

 Invite guests to share cultural materials.

-Jolene Alexander from Little Chiefs AHS in Quesnel, in Lhtako Dene territory shares “We have had the opportunity to have Brent and Sarah Edgar present their costal masks and show pictures of themselves dancing with the masks and wearing their regalia at Powwows.”
+Little Chiefs AHS in Quesnel, Lhtako Dene territory invited Brent and Sarah Edgar to present their costal masks.
+The children enjoyed seeing photos of them dancing with the masks and wearing their regalia at Pow Wows.

-Read stories on the eagle this month.
-Sing action songs that have children fly like eagles!
-Host Elders and Knowledge Keepers, and wildlife practitioners in to talk about the behaviours of eagles, what they eat, how they hunt and spiritual practices.
+The eagle theme could include reading stories, and singing action songs that have children fly like eagles!
+Elders and Knowledge Keepers, and wildlife practitioners could visit, to talk about eagle behaviours, what they eat, how they hunt and spiritual practices.

 February Science Ideas:

-- Take the children out to notice changes in nature, look for examples of frost to show them.
+- Outside, invite children to notice changes in nature, looking for examples of frost to show them.

 - A follow-up activity inside would be How to Make Frost in a Jar to learn how frost forms.